 You’ll only be able to attract top talent to your firm if it’s an attractive place to work.
 People want to work in a place where they feel valued.
 They want to work somewhere with a meaningful mission, where they can collaborate with like-minded and capable team members who are all there for one another.
 They want to work somewhere where they align with the organization’s vision and contribute to making it happen.

 Put in the work.
 Find your dream team.
 Do everything you can to serve them and make your firm a better place to be.

 One day in the future, you will have to step down from your role as firm owner.
 That day might come in a year, 30 years, or tomorrow — but when it does come, your firm needs to be ready to run without you.

 Will your firm outlast you?

 It’s time to start thinking about succession planning.
-The Game Changers Summit is where you’re going to learn how.
+Crisp Coach is where you’re going to learn how.

 5. You aren’t preparing your law firm for the future

 Remember how we said big changes were coming?
 We weren’t kidding.